27.02.2025

 Audio story "History and traditions of the pancake week"

-In our regular column "Audio Stories" posted a new story about Maslenitsa (Shrovetide, Pancake) week – a traditional East Slavic holiday, which reflects centuries-old traditions, carefully preserved and passed down from generation to generation.
-It is a week-long holiday-ritual with dancing and singing in a ring, games and other outdoor amusements, dedicated to saying goodbye to winter and welcoming spring.
+The column "Audio Stories" features a new story about Maslenitsa (Pancake week) – a traditional East Slavic holiday, which reflects centuries-old traditions, carefully preserved and passed down from generation to generation.
+It is a week-long holiday-ritual with round dances and choral singing, entertainments and outdoor games, associated with seeing-off winter and welcoming spring.

-The holiday appeared in Russia long before the adoption of Christianity.
+The holiday appeared in Russia long before the Christianity was adopted.
 It has its roots in paganism and is associated with the day of the vernal equinox.
-Shrovetide, adopted by all European peoples, could be timed to the New Year, which was celebrated in ancient times not in winter, but in spring – on the day of the vernal equinox (March 21).
+Shrovetide, customary to European nations, could be timed to the New Year, which was celebrated in ancient times not in winter, but in spring – on the day of the vernal equinox (March 21).
 So it was in Europe, and so it was in Russia.
-The tradition of seeing off the winter cold exists not only among Slavic peoples.
+The tradition of seeing off winter cold is conventional not only for Slavic peoples.

-For example, in Great Britain and Ireland, in late winter and early spring, they celebrate Fat Tuesday, the essence of which is a lavish feast.
-In French-speaking countries, it is at this time that the grand carnival "Mardi gras" (Fat Tuesday) takes place.
-Its participants dress up in costumes and treat themselves to wine and crepes – the twin brothers of pancakes.
+For example, in Great Britain and Ireland, the late winter and early spring, people celebrate Fat Tuesday, the essence of which is a lavish feast.
+In the French-speaking countries, it is the time of the grand carnival "Mardi gras" (Fat Tuesday).
+Its participants dress up in costumes and treat themselves to wine and crepes – the twin brothers of Russian pancakes.

-Although long ago most of the rituals have lost their sacramental meaning and became entertaining, Pancake Day still symbolizes the boundary of winter and spring, a hearty cheerful life during Shrovetide week.
+Although long ago most of the rituals have lost their sacramental meaning and became entertaining, Pancake Day still symbolizes the boundary of winter and spring and a hearty cheerful period of life during Shrovetide week.

 Оn the cover: Bucket-shaped caviar serving bowl (butter serving bowl?) with detachable lid.
 Imperial Glass factory.
 Russian Empire, Saint Petersburg.
 Mid-19th century